mbadry1/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 - Most of the implementation of faster R-CNN are still slower than YOLO.

-- Andew Ng thinks that the idea behind YOLO is better than R-CNN because you are able to do all the things in just one time instead of two times.
+- Andrew Ng thinks that the idea behind YOLO is better than R-CNN because you are able to do all the things in just one time instead of two times.

 - Other algorithms that uses one shot to get the output includes **SSD** and **MultiBox**.